Antonio Starabba, Marchese di Rudinì: Political career and premierships

 Early in 1891, he succeeded Francesco Crispi as premier and minister of foreign affairs, forming a coalition cabinet with a part of the Left under Giovanni Nicotera.
 His administration proved vacillating, but it initiated the economic reforms by virtue of which Italian finances were put on a sound basis and also renewed the Triple Alliance.

 He was overthrown in May 1892 by a vote of the Chamber and was succeeded by Giovanni Giolitti.
 Upon the return of his rival, Crispi, to power in December 1893, he resumed political activity, allying himself with the Radical leader, Felice Cavallotti.

 The crisis resulting from the disastrous battle of Adowa enabled Rudinì to return to power as premier and minister of the interior in a cabinet formed by the veteran Conservative, General Ricotti.
 He signed the Treaty of Addis Ababa that formally ended the First Italo-Ethiopian War recognizing Ethiopia as an independent country.
 He endangered relations with Great Britain by the unauthorized publication of confidential diplomatic correspondence in a Green-book on Abyssinian affairs.

 Di Rudinì recognised the excessive brutality of the repression of the Fasci Siciliani under his predecessor Crispi.
 Many Fasci members were pardoned and released from jail.
 He made it clear though that a reorganization of the Fasci would not be tolerated.
 Di Rudinì's minister of the treasury Luigi Luzzatti passed two measures of social legislation in 1898.
 The industrial workmen's compensation scheme from 1883 was made obligatory with the employer bearing all costs, and a voluntary fund for contributory disability and old age pensions was created.

 To satisfy the anti-colonial party, he ceded Kassala to Great Britain, thereby provoking much indignation in Italy.
 His internal policy was marked by continual yielding to Radical pressure and by the persecution of Crispi.
 During his second term of office, he thrice modified his cabinet (July 1896, December 1897, and May 1898) without strengthening his political position.
 By dissolving the Chamber early in 1897 and favouring Radical candidates in the general election, he paved the way for the outbreak of popular uprisings about rising prices in May 1898.
 Rudinì declared the state of siege at Naples, Florence, Livorno and Milan, and the suppression of the riot resulted in a bloodshed in Milan.
 Indignation at the results of his policy left him without the support of both the Left – who blamed him for the bloodshed – and the Right – who blamed him for the permissiveness that allegedly had promoted the uprisings and led to his overthrow in June 1898.

+Family

+Di Rudinì married Marie de Barral in 1864 and then after her death, he married Leonia Incisa Beccaria di Santo Stefano in 1896.
+Leonia Incisa Beccaria di Santo Stefano had a custom of hosting five o'clock gatherings on Mondays in Rome attended by high society ladies.
+She was an aunt of Marquise of d'Ayala Valva.